-Categories of Disruptive Behaviour Description Category A: Minor (general or nuisance) behaviour These are activities that could reasonably happen occasionally in a household but which may disturb the peace, comfort or privacy of other tenants or neighbours.
-For example: infrequent disturbances, obscene language directed towards another person in an abusive way, noise nuisance between 10pm-fam, basic breaches such as pet nuisance (e.g. ongoing, excessive barking).
-Often when a customer comes to our attention via 'Category A', the 'behaviour' can be a symptom of something much deeper and we may need to intervene upfront to assist the customer to resolve the matter (e.g. assistance to relocate the pet) while we work with them to stabilise their tenancy.
-Released uno We expect that minor nuisances in this category will be managed through general tenancy management practices and tools (highlighted in the Disruptive Behaviour Intervention Pathway).
-Category B: Serious and persistent disruptive behaviour These are frequent activities that intentionally or recklessly disturb neighbours, place the safety or security of a tenant, other household members, neighbours or Kāinga Ora people/contractors at risk.
-For example: harassing neighbours, intentional disturbances including using obscene and abusive language, or provoking pets to attack.
+scription peeper occasionally in a household but ich may disturb the peace, comfort or vacy of other tenants or neighbours.
+It example: infrequent disturbances, scene language directed towards other person in an abusive way noise isance between 10pm-6am, basic eaches such as pet nuisance (e.g. going, excessive barking).
+The when a customer comes to our ention via 'Category A', the 'behaviour' in be a symptom of something much exper and we may need to intervene front to assist the customer to resolve ematter (e.g. assistance to relocate the light while we work with them to stabilise ein tenancy.
+The expect that minor nuisances in this regory will be managed through general mancy management practices and tools ghlighted in the Disruptive Behaviour ervention Pathway). ese are frequent activities that entionally or recklessly disturb all and a safety or security of tenant, other household members, all and a safety or Kāinga Ora ople/contractors at risk.
+The example: harassing neighbours, entional disturbances including using ֡֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜֜ provoking pets to attack.
 This may also include psychosocial harm.

 Where behaviour is ongoing and causing severe disruption to neighbours or the community, it may cross into category C for discussion with the Review Group.

-We expect that behaviours in this category will be managed using tools from the Disruptive Behaviour Intervention Pathway and cases may be referred to the Review Group for advice on next steps, where the issue cannot be resolved Č Category C: Dangerous or severe disruptive behaviour These are activities that pose a risk to the safety or security of residents, neighbours, Kāinga Ora people or contractors, and may result in Police charges and/or conviction.
+We expect that behaviours in this category will be managed using tools from the Disruptive Behaviour Intervention Pathway and cases may be referred to the Review Group for advice on next steps, where the issue cannot be resolved.

+Category C: Dangerous or severe disruptive behaviour

+These are activities that pose a risk to the safety or security of residents, neighbours, Kāinga Ora people or contractors, and may result in Police charges and/or conviction.

 For example: illegal or alleged illegal activity at the property such as drug production, supply or trafficking, acts of violence, presentation of weapons, threats to kill, persistent intimidation or malicious harassment against other tenants, neighbours or Kāinga Ora people/contractors, instances of hateful, and threatening or intimidating behaviour because of perceived differences (race, mental health, disability, etc.).
 This may also include psychosocial harm.
 We expect that behaviours in this category will be referred directly to the Review Group for visibility, guidance and recommendations for next steps.